- County Sheriff

 Sheriff’s Office Annual Community Academy

-The academy is taught by Sheriff’s Office deputies and other department personnel, each showcasing their individual areas of expertise.
-The instruction typically combines in-class lectures with hands-on activities including exhilarating live training simulations.
-Our approach will be a bit different this year since it will be virtual and there will be no activities in person at the Sheriff’s Office.
+The Community Academy is taught by Sheriff’s Office Deputies and other department personnel, each showcasing their individual areas of expertise.
+The instruction typically combines in-class lectures with hands-on activities including live training simulations.

 - Welcome and introduction from Sheriff Luke Hennen

-- Support & Services Division (Investigations, Civil, Support, Task Force)
+- Support & Services Division (Investigations, Civil, Records, Task Force)

 - Emergency Management and Communications Division (911 Dispatch)